 Perpetual License Option

 Here’s something Adobe eliminated years ago: Foxit still offers perpetual licenses.
-You can pay $149 once and own the software forever.
+You can pay around $149 once and own the software forever (check Foxit’s pricing page for current pricing).
 No subscription treadmill.

-The catch is you only get one year of updates.
-After that, you keep using the version you bought but don’t get new features.
-For many users, this is perfectly fine.
-PDF tools don’t need constant updates like antivirus software.
+The catch is you only get one year of updates - after that, you keep the version you bought but get no new features.
+For many users this is fine, since PDF tools do not need constant updates like antivirus software, and many freelancers still run a multi-year-old Foxit license daily with strong ROI on that $149 spend.

 Foxit isn’t perfect either.
 The AI features, while useful, aren’t as sophisticated as Adobe’s AI Assistant.
 The cloud storage integration works but feels clunkier than Adobe’s Document Cloud.